leonidya/Opinion-mining/README.md

 ![image](https://user-images.githubusercontent.com/53173112/214265458-5e3e593b-99ef-44b0-b0cf-c69df2fe909f.png)
 ![image](https://user-images.githubusercontent.com/53173112/214265605-f83497f8-b375-494c-b701-87aa03bd9b70.png)

 Summary: It looks like Logistic regresion is doing better, and yes, SVD can decrease the accuracy of the model by removing important information.
 BUT,  In some cases, the use of SVD can improve the accuracy of the model by reducing the dimensionality of the feature space and removing noise or redundant features.
-This wasn't the case.

 -----------------------------------------SVD - Xgboost Part - 3 ---------------------------------------